How It Works

 - If you work with the standalone program:

-Click on the button to open the Save As dialog box.
-Enter a name for the file, choose the format (TIFF, BMP, WEBP, JPEG or PNG) and indicate the target folder.
+Click , enter a name for the file, choose the format (TIFF, BMP, WEBP, JPEG or PNG), and select a folder.

 - If you work with the plugin:

-Press the button to apply the result and close the plugin window.
-The AKVIS Sketch plugin will close and the picture will appear in the workspace of the photo editor.
+Click to apply the result.
+The plugin will close and the image will appear in the workspace of the graphics editor.
+Save the image in the graphics editor.

 Pencil Sketch